saigegit/SAIGE-doc/docs/single_step1.md

 * Use --sparseGRMFile for the file containing the sparse GRM
 * Use --sparseGRMSampleIDFile for the file containing the IDs for samples in the sparse GRM
 * If no plink file is specified with --plinkFile, variance ratios won't be estimated and please make sure to specify --sparseSigmaFile (output by Step 1) in Step 2 for association tests
-* To estimate variance ratios and use in Step 2, specify the plink file containing markers that will be used for variance ratio estimation with --plinkFile. e.g. --plinkFile=./input/nfam_100_nindep_0_step1_includeMoreRareVariants_poly_22chr.
-NOTE: This will speed up Step 2
+* To estimate variance ratios and use in Step 2, specify the plink file containing markers that will be used for variance ratio estimation with --plinkFile. e.g. **--plinkFile=./input/nfam_100_nindep_0_step1_includeMoreRareVariants_poly_22chr** and **--skipVarianceRatioEstimation=FALSE** NOTE: This will speed up Step 2
+* To only include a subset of samples to fit the null model, use **--SampleIDIncludeFile**

 * Only one CPU will be used and LOCO won't be applied